dev-bhatia/amazonMusicDarkMode/README.md

 # AmazonMusic Dark Mode

 Inspired by "Dark Mode" UIs, I wanted to create one for the Amazon Music website to reduce reduce eye strain and improve site readability.
 With some CSS magic, here it is.
-[View on Website](https://devbhatia.me/amazonMusicDarkMode/)

 ## Focus